earthboundkid/flowmatic/README.md

 Workgroup is a generic Go library that provides a structured approach to concurrent programming.
 It lets you easily manage concurrent tasks in a manner that is predictable and scalable, and it provides a simple, yet effective approach to structuring concurrency.

-Workgroup has a simple API consisting of three core functions: `Do`, `DoAll`, and `DoTasks`.
+Workgroup has a simple API consisting of three core functions: `Do`, `DoEach`, and `DoTasks`.
 It automatically handles spawning workers, collecting errors, and recovering from panics.

 Workgroup requires Go 1.20+.